-The Association for Clinical Pastoral Education: WES is a member of the Association for Clinical Pastoral Education, which provides training in pastoral care under the auspices of officially accredited clinical training centers.
+The Association for Clinical Pastoral Education: The seminary is a member of the Association for Clinical Pastoral Education, which provides training in pastoral care under the auspices of officially accredited clinical training centers.
 This association is the standard-setting, certifying, and accrediting agency in the field of pastoral education in the U.S.A., with many accredited centers throughout the states.
 Three such centers are in Oregon: Emanuel Hospital and Providence Medical Center in Portland, and the Oregon State Hospital in Salem.
 Because of their proximity to WES, these centers provide opportunities for accredited clinical training for students of the seminary.

-Evangelical Training Association: WES is associated with the Evangelical Training Association.
-ETA diplomas may be secured by qualified graduates.
-Jerusalem University College: WES is a charter member of the Jerusalem University College (formerly the Institute of Holy Land Studies), which is affiliated with the Hebrew University of Jerusalem.
+Jerusalem University College:

+The seminary is a charter member of the Jerusalem University College (formerly the Institute of Holy Land Studies), which is affiliated with the Hebrew University of Jerusalem.
 Credits earned in the graduate division offered by the Jerusalem University College may be transferred to WES.